Ananya-KM/VSD_HDP/Day 15.md

-# Extraction SPEF and Verilog Files Post_Routing
+# Generation SPEF and Verilog Files Post_Routing
  ### Steps only until generating the post-placement Verilog file: